-Giant African Land Snails will eat almost any kind of fruit and vegetable, and in the wild are known to eat up to 500 different species of plant.
-Most seem to be particularly fond of cucumber, lettuce, peppers and sweetcorn.
+In the wild, Giant African Land Snails are known to eat up to 500 different species of plant.
 It is a good idea to feed your snails a wide variety of food, as they can become fussy.
-Also, many snails love cucumber, but it is less nutritious than other vegetables so it is important to persist with other foods.
-For a full list of safe food to feed snails see below.
+Many snails love cucumber and lettuce, but it is less nutritious than other vegetables so it is important to persist with other foods.
+Snails also love fish flakes, which are readily available at most supermarkets.
+You can mash vegetables, fruits and fish flakes up with water to make a tasty paste for your snails too!
+For a full list of safe food to feed snails see the bottom of the page.

 Do not feed snails onions, processed starchy food such as pasta, or anything containing salt as this is likely to make them ill or even kill them.